syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 control: PowerPoint
 documentation: UG
 ---
-# Presentation to PDF conversion
+# Presentation to PDF conversion using PowerPoint Library

 PowerPoint allows you to convert an entire Presentation or a single slide into PDF document.
 Refer to the following links for assemblies/nuget packages required based on platforms to convert PowerPoint document into PDF.